 Step #3: Transcribe Your Audio

 This is the simple, yet most expensive step.
 You can of course do it on your own if money is an issue.
 Or you can use a 3rd party that charges approximately 1 cent a word.
-I use internettranscribers.com and have been very happy with the results.
-Tell Jeni I sent you and she’ll take good care of you.
-I also used Prakash Patodia who charges $25 for one hour of audio (this works out to be under a 1/2 cent per word).
+I’ve use internettranscribers.com and have been very happy with the results.
+But my favorite transcription service is now Speech Pad as their interface is super easy.
+If you Google transcription services you can find them for as little as $30 per hour of audio.

 My 30 minute poker transcript was a little under 4,000 words and cost under $40 (with Internet Trancribers).
 To get to 10,000 words, I added quite a bit of extra text that went beyond my standard speech.